How to Buy a House in Troy, NY: Complete Guide (2026)

 Troy, NY Real Estate: What You Need to Know

 Troy sits on the eastern bank of the Hudson River, directly north of Albany.
 It's a city with genuine character — Victorian brownstones, a vibrant arts scene, the RPI campus, and a growing restaurant and craft brewery culture.
-It's also one of the most affordable cities in the Capital Region, with median home prices around $175,000–$220,000 depending on neighborhood.
+It's also one of the most affordable cities in the Capital Region: Rensselaer County's full-year 2025 median sale price was $280,000 per the NYS Department of Taxation and Finance, and many Troy neighborhoods trade below that county figure.

 Troy Neighborhoods: Where to Look